Quentin-Guillerey/Resolva/README.md

 `.exe` on Windows.
 (Same antivirus/SmartScreen caveats apply to an unsigned internal build; check with IT before wide rollout.)

+**Verified:** built and run end-to-end on Windows 10 (Python 3.14, PyInstaller 6.21) — full demo walkthrough passed on the packaged build.

+**Notes for demo use:**

+- The browser **is** the interface — the app has no window of its own.
+The executable starts a local server silently and opens your default browser.
+- Closing the browser tab does **not** stop the app; end the Resolva process in Task Manager when you're done.
+(An in-app Quit button is *roadmap*.)
+- Double-clicking the executable again starts a second instance on another port.
+(A single-instance guard is *roadmap*.)
+- If port 5000 is taken — by another app, or macOS AirPlay — the launcher picks a free port automatically and opens the browser there.

 ---

 ## Optional integrations (all off by default)